 The Credit Union's functional and presentation currency is the Canadian dollar.
-The financial statements are presented in accordance with International Accounting Standards ("IAS") 1, "Presentation of Financial Statements".
+The financial statements are presented in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IAS") 1, "Presentation of Financial Statements".

 Use of estimates and assumptions